noamr/explainers/declarative-partial-document-updates.md

 1. Perhaps it could be confusing that an element performs navigation interception?
 Does this need an opt-in in the `<head>`?
 1. This architecture might lead to sending different responses for the same URL based on headers, e.g. a partial document response.
 This doesn’t work well cross-browser and cross-CDN.
 Perhaps the partial responses need a separate URL, with the `src` attribute, and the intercepted navigation responses should be expected to be full?
 1. How does this interact with declarative shadow DOM?
 Can parts of a declarative shadow DOM be streamed in this way?
-2. Interaction with templating proposals such as DOM Parts
+1. Interaction with templating proposals such as DOM Parts
-3. Should `<view>` be a regular element in the DOM?
+1. Should `<view>` be a regular element in the DOM?
 Does that prevent it from being part of SVG/MathML/tables etc?
+Perhaps it should be a set of attributes/processing instruction?
-4. ID refs are notoriously footgunny and it's hard to get them wrong.
+1. ID refs are notoriously footgunny and it's hard to get them wrong.
 However, they are the current referencing enabler of the web platform.
 Perhaps there is some way to go about refs that improves things for other features as well?

 ## Considered Alternatives & Tradeoffs

+### HTML "include"

+The `<template for>` / `<view>` proposal puts HTML streaming at the forefront rather than HTML includes.
+This choice might seem surprising, and is open for debate, and has a few trade offs.
+In general, however, those approaches do not conflict and either can be added as an enhancement.

+The main theme of `<template for>` is that it is not opinionated about which parts of the DOM can be dynamically updated.
+Anything in the DOM with an ID (or with any other form of reference like CSS selectors if we choose to go down that route) can be streamed into with a `<template for>` snippet.
+It can be a `<view>` but it can also be appending into a `<ul>`.
+To achieve this with HTML includes we'd need to do something like add processing instructions with a URL in multiple parts of the DOM, or somehow treat the include element in a special way.

+In addition, HTML includes require that each place in the DOM that can be dynamically updated in this way needs to have a URL and an endpoint that knows how to serve it individually.
+Instead, in the streaming approach, the process of *navigating* is where this decision is made and all the fresh content is generated.
+The navigation response can update one, multiple or no parts of the DOM, as long as they're referrable, and there is no need to keep multiple individual `<view>` requests in sync.
+In fact, streaming itself is optional.
+The important bit is that a navigation response carries all of the updated state in a somewhat "atomic" manner.

+An HTML include by itself, without the view-style navigation, would require some added semantics (probably script?) as to when it is re-fetched from its URL.
+And if we do connect it with view-style navigation, it becomes a "simplified" combination of `<view>` and `<template for>`, where we know in advance that this navigation is going to update this view, and reach for a particular URL to grab this information.

 ### IFrames
 Too many gotchas and constraints, in term of layout/UI and ergonomics of crossing documents.
 This approach tries to work with how modern web development apps work, where the fragments are part of the same document.